All Episodes

 We don't do that.

-We prop up firms, and all that does, these failing firms when we prop them up, and I don't care whether it's Bear Stearns or whether it's Ford or GM or Chrysler, when you prop them up, you actually cut into the profits of their profitable counterparts.
+We prop up firms and all that does, these failing firms, when we prop them up, and I don't care whether it's Bear Stearns or whether it's Ford or GM or Chrysler, when you prop them up, you actually cut into the profits of their profitable counterparts.

-The equal distribution of poverty.
+And no one gains the equal distribution of poverty.

 You want to know what a Barack Obama stimulus package is going to look like, $700 billion more to the national debt?